Updated April 9th, 2019

-In today’s real estate market, home prices are increasing rapidly.
-It’s common for homes to sell above asking price with multiple offers on the first day.
-And in a seller’s market, home buyers need to use every tool at their disposal to make a competitive offer and stand out from the rest.
+In today’s real estate market, home prices are rapidly increasing.
+It’s common for homes to sell above asking price with multiple offers on the first day in hotter markets.
+In a seller’s market, home buyers need to use every tool at their disposal to make a competitive offer and stand out from the rest.

 There’s one tool most buyers don’t know about that lets you lower the effective price for any home you want to buy.
 Then, you can make a more competitive offer with a smaller down payment than other buyers.
 In some cases, buyers have saved over $10,000 on the price of their home.

 Home buyer rebates, also known as commission rebates, are when a real estate agent who’s helping their client buy a home gives a portion of the commission they receive from the seller back to their client.

 The buyer can use this rebate for their down payment, closing costs, to purchase points on their mortgage, and in some cases, can even take the rebate as cash at closing.
 It’s important to note that if you’re using a mortgage lender to finance your home, they have to approve how you use the rebate.
 Many lenders won’t let you take the rebate as cash at closing.

 Commission rebates allow you to afford a more expensive home, or to save on your down payment for your dream home.

 In a seller’s market, a home buyer rebate is a powerful tool that savvy buyers can use to stand out from their competitors.
 If a home is listed at $400,000, a buyer that’s receiving a rebate could potentially offer $406,000—and pay the exact same amount as another buyer that offered $400,000.

 For homes that receive multiple offers, this could be the difference between your offer being accepted, and months of searching for another home.

 In a traditional real estate sale, the seller hires an agent and offers between 4-6% to their agent to sell the home.
 Their agent then offers half of that to the buyer’s agent.